 You’ve probably heard the suggestion from self-help or personal development books to just “rip the Band-Aid off” when something isn’t working in the relationship.

 You don’t have to go to that extreme.
 In fact, you probably know that when you love someone, it’s not easy to just get rid of that person.
 This is true even when you’re aware that things aren’t going how they should.

-When a couple is moving apart, there could be multiple factors in play.
+When a couple is moving apart, there could be multiple factors at play.
 We’re not just talking about things you can point at like a betrayal, an insult, abuse, or contempt.

-We’re talking about the relationship that grows cold without you really knowing why.
+We’re talking about the type of relationship that grows cold without you really knowing why.